ghifar1/react-electron-easy/README.md

 #React App with Electron Ready

--Electron JS latest
+- Electron JS latest
--React with CRACO
+- React with CRACO
--Splash screen built in
+- Splash screen built in

-simple as type
+simple as typeing
 ``` yarn start ```
 and happy coding!